-Starting from the overall configuration (Subsection II-A), the two-layer FR4 substrate with the embedded ground plane and slotted aperture provides the baseline for the antenna operation.
-The comparison between the conventional and dual-function SR antennas (Subsection II-B) shows that integrating the IMN substantially enhances impedance matching.
-As shown in Fig. 3, the minimum S11 value decreases from –16.5 dB for the conventional antenna to –23.7 dB for the proposed antenna at 2.45 GHz, representing an improvement of 43.64%.
-This improvement is attributed to the embedded IMN, which effectively reduces reflected power and facilitates better energy transfer from the feedline to the radiating element [50].
+Starting from the overall configuration (Subsection II-A), the two-layer FR4 substrate with the embedded ground plane and slotted aperture provides the baseline for antenna operation.
+The comparison between conventional and dual-function SR antennas (Subsection II-B) shows that integrating the IMN substantially enhances impedance matching.
+As shown in Figure 3, the minimum S11 value decreases from –16.5 dB for the conventional antenna to –23.7 dB for the proposed antenna at 2.45 GHz, representing an improvement of 43.64%.
+This improvement is attributed to the embedded IMN, which effectively reduces reflected power and facilitates better energy transfer from the feedline to the radiating element [46].
 Examining the spiral resonator design (Subsection II-C), the square SR element combined with the aperture-coupled feed (Subsection II-D) contributes to more controlled current distribution, which in turn improves radiation characteristics.